| Go to the first, previous, next, last section, table of contents.

 function description lists the possible types of errors.
 You can

-A string representation of the error may be obtained by calling
+A string representation of the error may be obtained by callingmysql_error().

-Returns the number of rows affected (changed) by the last UPDATE ,
+Returns the number of rows affected (changed) by the last UPDATE,DELETEorINSERTquery.
+May be called immediately aftermysql_query()forUPDATE,DELETEorINSERTstatements.
+ForSELECTstatements,mysql_affected_rows()works likemysql_num_rows().

 An integer greater than zero indicates the number of rows affected or